Deborah is a fish hobbyist and is fascinated by small ecosystems. She enjoys caring for aquatic life, including goldfish.

 Potted plants are also an option for bare-bottom tanks.
 Plants like Amazon Sword can be potted and set into the aquarium.
 Be sure to consider the species of plant, and the size of pot it will require.

 Floating plants are a perfect choice for bare-bottom tanks.
 They require little maintenance.
-Simply place the floating beauties in the water of the aquarium.
+Simply place the floating beauties in the water.
+Here are some floating plants that are popular among aquarists:

 - Water lettuce